 After studying numerous fighting styles, Bruce Lee observed a major problem with all of them.
 Fighting styles have an orthodoxy, a rigid way of doing things, making it easy for a fighter from another style to exploit their holes and defeat them.

 So Bruce Lee rejected rigidity and created a series of principles and a process for continual improvement.
 He knew he had to give this approach a name so he called it Jeet Kune Do.
-It’s defining principle is that of taking whatever is practically useful from anywhere.
+It’s defining principle is that of taking whatever is practically useful from anywhere regardless of style.

-In practice, we are like water as little children.
-We’re little sponges.
-We can absorb any culture.
+As little children, we are like water; we adapt to any environment we are put into.
 However, as we grow up, our minds become increasingly rigid.
 Assumptions set in.
 We develop rigid identities.
 We like our latté made a certain way.
-Developing a mind like water requires unlearning old habits, learning new and better habits and relearning skills we may have forgotten and suddenly find we need.
-Mixed Mental Arts is here to help you do all of those more effectively.
+Re-developing a fluid mind requires unlearning old habits, learning new and better tricks, and relearning skills we may have forgotten but suddenly need.